datastaxdevs/workshop-introduction-to-nosql/README.md

 > **Graph databases** store their data using a graph metaphor to exploit the relationships between data.
 Nodes in the graph represent data items, and edges represent the relationships between the data items.
 Graph databases are designed for highly complex and connected data, which outpaces the relationship and JOIN capabilities of an RDBMS.
 Graph databases are often exceptionally good at finding commonalities and anomalies among large data sets.
 Examples of Graph databases include DataStax Graph, Neo4J, JanusGraph, and Amazon Neptune.

-Astra does not contain yet a way to implement Graph Databases use cases.
+Astra DB does not contain yet a way to implement Graph Databases use cases.
 But at Datastax Companny we do have a product called [DataStax Graph](https://www.datastax.com/products/datastax-graph) that you can use for free when not in production.

 Today it will be a demo to be quick but you can as well do and start the demo with the following steps